sillyhatday/GAMEBOY-CPLD-SRAM-2MB/readme.md

 As much as I love using FRAM to bring this old technology towards the modern age in terms of convenience, it is technically not compatible due to timing reasons, it's really expensive new, China dodgy parts don't always work and on the whole it's a pain.
 Embrace SRAM, it's cheap and available.
 The battery life is not an issue anyway as my original Pokemon Red, Blue and Yellow carts are still using the original batteries with lots of life left in them yet after 25 years.

+As well as a thanks to Alex for sharing his project for us to use, I want to thank Bucket Mouse for also sharing his work with everyone.
+The SRAM supervisor circuit is directly lifted from his cartridge projects and saved me a lot of time and frustration designing my own.

 ### Alex's project can be found here: https://github.com/insidegadgets/Gameboy-MBC5-MBC1-Hybrid
+### Buckets projects can be found here: https://github.com/MouseBiteLabs

 ## Advantages vs disadvantages: